Jones-Hatfield Banjo Pickup (.35mm jack)

 More powerful signal – 10% more windings and a stronger magnet.

-Plastic non-conducting enclosure replaces metal enclosure – less interference with electromagnetic field.
+Plastic non-conducting housing replaces metal enclosure – less interference with electromagnetic field.

-Spacer on mounting bracket to more accurately center pickup under head.
+Spacer on mounting bracket – more accurately centers pickup.

-Jack mounting bracket made from insulating plastic to avoid ground hum.
-Jack no longer mounts directly in the flange hole.
-Can now be mounted on Stelling Banjos.
+Jack mounting bracket made from insulating plastic to avoid ground hum – jack no longer contacts the metal of the flange hole.

-Includes both 24″ cable to connect to belt preamp and 6′ cable to connect directly to amp or PA.
+Includes both 24-inch cable to connect to belt preamp and 6-foot cable to connect directly to amp, snake or mixer.

-WHY DOES THE PASSIVE JONES-HATFIELD PICKUP HAVE A MORE NATURAL ACOUSTIC SOUND THAN THE ACTIVE FISHMAN PICKUP?
-It’s because the Jones – Hatfield is a passive pickup, not an active pickup like the Fishman.
-An active pickup is one that has voltage supplied at the coil, like a condenser microphone.
-When voltage is applied at te coil there is a small amount of distortion.
-It is the same thing as over- driving the individual channel volume on a PA…or producing distortion on an electric guitar.
-An active pickup is how rock guitarists like Jimi Hendrix first created distortion in the late 1960’s – they turned the pot on the guitar and the individual channel on the amp (preamp) all the way up, over-driving the main amp.
+WHY DOES THE JONES-HATFIELD PICKUP HAVE A MORE NATURAL ACOUSTIC SOUND THAN THE FISHMAN PICKUP?
+It’s because the Jones – Hatfield is a passive pickup, not an active pickup (like the Fishman).
+An active pickup is one that has a voltage boost supplied near the coil.
+When voltage is applied at the coil it can create a small amount of overdrive/distortion.
+When rock guitarists first discovered distortion in the late 1960s – they turned the pot on the guitar and the individual channel on the amp (preamp) all the way up, overdriving the channel amp (preamp) and they controlled their volume with the main amp gain control and/or PA slider.
+The theory is, the less voltage at the source, the cleaner the sound.

-The Jones – Hatfield pickup is designed for resonater banjos with two co-ordinater rods of equal diameter.
-Installs in any Gibson-style banjo (Gibson, Huber, Rich & Taylor, Crafters of Tennessee, Frank Neat Stanleytone, Arthur Hatfield, etc.).
-The Jones-Hatfield pickup also installs on Gibson-style imports including Gold Tone, Gold Star, Recording King, Washburn, Epiphone, Aria, Ibanez, Morgan Monroe, etc).
-The Jones-Hatfield pickup can also be used on Deering, and Stelling banjos (which requires a special jack mounting bracket, free upon request).
+The Jones-Hatfield pickup is designed for resonator banjos with two coordinator rods of equal diameter.
+It Installs in any Gibson-style banjo (Gibson, Huber, Rich & Taylor, Crafters of Tennessee, Frank Neat Stanleytone, Arthur Hatfield, etc.).
+The Jones-Hatfield pickup also installs on Gibson-style imports including Gold Tone, Gold Star, Recording King, Washburn, Epiphone, Aria, Ibanez, Morgan Monroe, etc.).

-Though it can be rigged for many travel banjos, open-back banjos and Nechville banjos (which do not have two co-ordinater rods), Hatfield Music does not guarantee it will install in these instruments.
-Often a fake co-ordinater rod will have to be made or the pickup bracket can be glued or otherwise fastened to a square dowel stick.
-A 7/8″ clearance between the rod/dowel stick and the head is required.
+Though it can be rigged for many travel banjos, open-back banjos and Nechville banjos (which do not have two coordinator rods), Hatfield Music does not guarantee it will install in these instruments.
+Often a fake coordinator rod will have to be made, or the pickup bracket can be glued or otherwise fastened to a square dowel stick.
+A clearance of 7/8-inch between the rod/dowel stick and the head is required.

 ALL RETURNS MUST BE AUTHORIZED IN ADVANCE.
 REFUNDS OR REPLACEMENTS WILL NOT BE ISSUED FOR PURCHASES MADE FOR NON-BLUEGRASS STYLE BANJOS.